ncareau/Dead-Git-Switch/README.md

 | **GH_TOKEN**      | **Required** - Github token generated in Step 2 |
 | **DRY_RUN** | **Required** - Default to `True`.
 Won't commit any change until DRY_RUN is `False`. |

 Modify the `.env` with your preference.

 | Variable     | Description |
 | ----------- | ----------- |
 | **DAYS**   | **Required** - Number of days of commit inactivity until it triggers the switch. |
 | **GH_PUBLIC_ONLY**   | If the script should look in your public commits only.
 If false, will look for private and public commits. |
 | **RETURN_PRIVATE**   | If the script should make the project private again after a recent commit. |

+> Variables in `.env` takes precedence to variables in Github Actions Secrets.
+Comment the line in `.env` if you want to override it in Github Actions Secrets.

 ### Step 4 : Test